drcervantes/REmuBox/README.md

 Xenial Xerus is the distribution used in the installation process that follows.
 If you wish to use a different Ubuntu distribution, just substitute the name.

+The installation process at a high level is as follows:
+1. Install Python and the virtual environment
+2. Install third-party software
+3. Complete the config.ini file
+4. And lastly, run the configure.py script.

 ### 2.1 Requirements
 REmuBox requires the following for each installation:
 * Python 2.7 (tested with 2.7.15)